igelover/qolab/docs/Build.md

 ![docker](docker.jpg "docker-compose result")

-At this time, only the back-end is available and we'll update this document whith instructions to run the front-end when it becomes available.
+At this time, only the back-end is available and we'll update this document with instructions to run the front-end when it becomes available.

 In order to test the API, please open a browser and paste thsi URL